Statement of business ethics for suppliers

 • not seek or accept financial or other benefits for performing official duties

-• treat all potential suppliers with impartiality and fairness and given equal access to information
+• treat all potential suppliers impartially and fairly and provide equal access to information

-• all procurement activities and decisions will be fully and clearly documented to provide an effective audit trail.
+• fully document procurement activities and decisions to ensure an effective audit trail.

 What we ask of you